tzok/eltetrado/README.md

 # Project description

 This is an application to analyze base pairing patterns of DNA/RNA 3D structures to find and classify tetrads and quadruplexes.
-For more details, please refer to Popenda *et al.* (2019)
+ElTetrado assigns tetrads to one of the ONZ classes (O, N, Z) alongside with the directionality of the tetrad (+/-) determined by the bonds between base and their non-canonical interactions.
+The interactions follow Leontis/Westhof classification (Leontis and Westhof, 2001).
+Watson-Crick (W) edge of first base in the tetrad structure exposed to the Hoogsteen (H) edge of the next nucleobase from the same tetrad sets the tetrad directionality, clockwise (+) or anticlockwise (-).
+For more details, please refer to Zok, Popenda and Szachniuk (2019) and Popenda *et al.*
+(2019)

 # Dependencies